bcgov/aqwarnings/frontend/warnings/2025-11-01_End_PM25_Castlegar.md

-The Ministry of Environment and Parks in collaboration with the Interior Health Authority has ended the air quality warning that was issued October 29, 2025 for Vernon due to elevated concentrations of coarse particulate matter.
+The Ministry of Environment and Parks in collaboration with the Interior Health Authority has ended the air quality warning that was issued October 31, 2025 for Castlegar due to elevated concentrations of fine particulate matter.

 Local air quality has improved due to changing meteorological